 Taoist Soap for Cancer Patients Use

-Whilst the Taoist soap can be a powerful tool for helping hair growth in non-cancer patients, especially when a regime is designed to counteract any hormonal problems, cancer patients will need to use higher rate of antioxidants to counter the effect of the radiation.
+Whilst the Taoist soap can be a great tool for skin and scalp, especially when a holistic regime is designed, cancer patients will need to use higher rate of antioxidants to counter the effect of the radiation.
 This is because we are not dealing with just inflammation, it is radiation too – and the use of Vitamin E oils, applied on the scalp after washing, will prevent the loss of hair during chemotherapy – the oil should remain on the scalp throughout to avoid damage to the follicles (so wash, and reapply after 12-24 hours).